zonender/react-redux-webpack2-starter/README.md

   start src/index.html
   ```

-  The page will open in your browser without the server.
+  The page will open in your browser without the server, the page should display only: "Hello World!".

 > **_//==============================================================\\_**
 >